 If eFT or its executables are not in the PATH, then hard coded paths to the executables will have to be used in all eFT jobs/scripts.
 This can become a significant maintenance problem for the users in the future.
-However if this how all your existing eFT scripts are setup you will have to add symbolic links from the current location to the path specified in your scripts.
+However, if this is how all existing eFT scripts are setup you will have to add symbolic links from the current location to the path specified in your scripts.